mfinkelstine/nagios-devcon-checker/README.md

-# nagios device check for nagios xi
+# Device Check for nagios xi

 Chef cookbook to install Nagios NRPE client (was previously part of the Nagios cookbook)